thebolt/python-template/README.md

 ### Build the documentation

-Run `tox -e docs` to build your documentation with Sphinx straight from your code.
+Run `tox run -e docs` to build your documentation with Sphinx straight from your code.
-You can add additional documentation inside the docs/ folder.
+You can add additional documentation inside the `docs/` folder.
 The pipeline also runs doctests that you added in the documentation (.rst files).
 Doctests inside your code's docstrings are executed by pytest.